Sah2Sah2/Lab1-CloudAdmin_RunningShoesCataloguing/README.md

 - React app will be available at: http://localhost:3000
 - Backend API will run on: http://localhost:5000
 - MySQL port exposed at 3306 for database tools

+## Usage

+After running the application (either locally or via Docker), open your web browser and navigate to: http://localhost:3000

+On the app, you can:
+- Add new running shoes by entering details like brand, model, and distance;
+- View the list of all running shoes you've added;
+- Track your running shoe mileage conveniently from the interface.

+The frontend communicates with the backend API to save and fetch shoe data, ensuring your running shoes list is always up to date.

 ## Technical Choices